-The Department's 2017 Proposed Budget for Emergency Vendor Payments is \$48.8 million, which is flat compared to the 2016 Projection.
+The Department's 2017 Adopted Budget for Emergency Vendor Payments is \$48.3 million, a decrease of 1.4% compared to the 2016 Projection primarily due to lower anticipated caseloads.
 Emergency Vendor Payments are payments made directly to vendors who provide services to eligible DSS clients.
 These services vary widely and include providing shelter, paying utilities, and maintaining and providing institutional care to a foster child or a child with special needs.